is-central/is-central.github.io/src/content/docs/is4-expeditioners/stages/shadows-with-ghosts.md

 ---
-title: Shadows With Ghosts
+title: Shadows with Ghosts
-description: Shadows With Ghosts stage guide for IS4 Expeditioner's Joklumarkar
+description: Shadows with Ghosts stage guide for IS4 Expeditioner's Joklumarkar
 ---

 <div class="back-button-container">